18F/pulse/README.md

 make watch
 ```

-## How to update the data
+## Updating the data in Pulse

-Updating Pulse is a multi-step process.
+Updating Pulse is a multi-step process that combines data published by government offices with data scanned from the public internet.

 ##### Step 1: Get official data